 - A. The different levels that the inputs to valuation techniques are used to measure fair value of financial and non-financial instruments have been defined as follows: - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
-A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.

-Level 3: Unobservable inputs for the asset or liability.

-- B. Except for those listed in the table below, the carrying amounts of cash and cash equivalents, notes receivable, accounts receivable, other receivables, short-term borrowings, notes payable, accounts payable and other payables are approximate to their fair values. - C. The related information of financial and non-financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities at December 31, 2023 and 2022 is as follows: - (a) The related information of natures of the assets and liabilities is as follows:
+A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
+The fair value of the Group's investment in is included in Level 1 - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability. - B. Financial instruments not measured at fair value - The carrying amounts of cash and cash equivalents, accounts receivable, other payables and financial liabilities at amortised cost are approximate to their fair values. - C. The related information on financial and non-financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities at December 31, 2024 and 2023 is as follows:

-December 31, 2023 Level 1 Level 2 Level 3 Total

-Assets

-Recurring fair value measurements

-Financial assets at fair value through

-profit or loss

-Equity securities \$ \$ 27,260 \$ - \$ 27,260

-Liabilities

-Recurring fair value measurements

-Financial liabilities at fair value through profit or loss

-Payable for the acquisition of a company \$ \$ - \$ 69,931 \$ 69,931

-December 31, 2022 Level 1 Level 2 Level 3 Total

-Liabilities

-Recurring fair value measurements

-Financial liabilities at fair value through

-profit or loss

-Payable for the acquisition of a \$ - \$- \$ 33,709 \$ 33,709

-company φ - φ - φ 55,709 φ 33,709
+The related information on the nature of the assets and liabilities is as follows:

+December 31, 2024 Level 1 Level 2 Level 3 Total Assets Recurring fair value measurements Financial assets at fair value through other comprehensive income Equity securities \$ 2,335 \$ 2,816 \$ - \$ 5,151 December 31, 2023 Level 1 Level 2 Level 3 Total Assets Recurring fair value measurements Financial assets at fair value through other comprehensive income Equity securities (Note) \$ - \$ 27,260 \$ - \$ 27,260 Liabilities Recurring fair value measurements Financial liabilities at fair value through profit or loss Payable for the acquisition of a company \$ - \$ - \$ 69,931 \$ 69,931